SemClone/community/docs/_blog/2025-12-04-catching-problematic-ai-generated-code.md

 Even if an AI transformation defeats one or two detection methods, the others still catch it.
 The good news?
 AI models use systematic renaming patterns and preserve algorithmic structure.
 This makes them *more* detectable than random human rewrites.

-## Beyond IP Contamination Detection: Track Your Proprietary Algorithms
+## Beyond Contamination Detection: Track Your Proprietary Algorithms

 While we've focused on detecting contamination, CopycatM's architecture works for **any** code you want to track: